sshmo/snippets/npm.md

     [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion

 # Install node

-    # "node" is an alias for the latest version
-    # this will also update node and npm
+    # "node" is an alias for the latest version, this will also update node and npm
     nvm install node

+    nvm install vx.x.x # install specific version

     nvm use node
     nvm run node --version